Sometimes you might be wondering “why is my business not making any money?” despite all the blood, sweat, and tears you’ve been putting in.

 Are you constantly testing what’s working and what’s not working?

-Even the most brilliant business minds in the world can’t predict how their market is going to react until they do some testing first.
+Even the most brilliant business minds in the world can’t predict how their market will react until they do some testing first.

-Now, this is particularly true when it comes to marketing and advertising, say in the case of running some Facebook ads, introducing a special offer, or sending out a series of email newsletters.
+This is particularly true when it comes to marketing and advertising, say running some Facebook ads, introducing a special offer, or sending out a series of email newsletters.

-The key to successful testing is getting all the variables, and testing them one at a time.
-Make sure you’re adding tracking features like coupon codes, unique URLs, special call-in numbers, and whatever you need.
+The key to successful testing is getting all the variables and testing them one at a time.
+Ensure you’re adding tracking features like coupon codes, unique URLs, special call-in numbers, and whatever you need.

-The tangible results of your tests are going to be your guiding light – they tell you what to pursue and how to go about pursuing it.
+The tangible results of your tests will be your guiding light – they tell you what to pursue and how to go about pursuing it.